 We all know that what you eat is important.
-But what about when to eat carbs?
-Especially if you’re active?
+But what about when you eat and when to eat carbs?
+How important is carbohydrate timing?

 The body better handles carbohydrates during and after physical activity, as well as when levels of fitness are high and body fat levels are lower (15% or less for men and 20% or less for women).